Soichiro75/hello-github/README.md

 git config -l
 ```

-The "YOUR EMAIL ADDRESS" should be same your GitHub email address(*1).
+The *"YOUR EMAIL ADDRESS"* should be same your GitHub email address(\*1).

-(*1: You can see the GitHub email address on GitHub.
-Your GitHut page > Your Profile Picture/Settings > Personal settings/Emails/Email)
+(\*1: You can see the GitHub email address on GitHub. *Your GitHut page > Your Profile Picture/Settings > Personal settings/Emails/Email*)

-Because Contributions(*2) are not counted if the email addresses are not same.
+Because Contributions(\*2) are not counted if the email addresses are not same.

-(*2: The Contributions are on your Github profile page.
-It is greph that show your action record.)
+(\*2: The Contributions are on your Github profile page.
+It is graph that show your action record.)

 For more details, see [Set Up Git](https://help.github.com/articles/set-up-git/), and [Why are my contributions not showing up on my profile?](https://help.github.com/articles/why-are-my-contributions-not-showing-up-on-my-profile/)